 This short movement also leads us away from the major keys which are the mainstay of the three central movements and back to the minor of the outer two arias.

 Considering the theme of the work and the structure and dimensions of the first two arias, this final movement may have set Bach some problems.
-It had to be of appropriate proportion as well as providing an aesthetically satisfactory conclusion to a cantata which already boasted two slow-tempo arias.
+It had to be of appropriate proportion as well as providing an aesthetically satisfactory conclusion to a cantata which already boasted two extended slow-tempo arias.
 Beautiful as they both are, their texts demanded an approach which did not allow for that infectious drive and energy which characterise so many late baroque movements.

 Perhaps this is the reason why Bach dispensed with the chorale.
 Clearly he sought a movement which was not too ‘low key’ in mood and which left the congregation feeling satisfied and uplifted, albeit about the traditionally less than cheerful subject of death.

 Bach clearly planned the first and last movements so as to relate to each other, thus bringing about an overall sense of structural unity.
 The oboe returns (mostly to double the violins) as do both the key and the triple time of the opening aria.
 But the rhythm, faster tempo (marked ‘vivace’) and symmetrical phrasing now combine to imbue the music with a grotesque sense of the dance.
 This aria has the quality of a wake, a bizarre waltz of death, shaded in tone but nevertheless a celebration of the event itself and its Christian significance.
-The vocal entry on the long and almost persistently aggressive melisma on freue----to be joyful----is in itself an echo of the acceptance of that glad event, first heard in the opening aria.
+The vocal entry on the long and almost persistently aggressive melisma on freue----to be joyful----is, in itself, an echo of the acceptance of that glad event, first heard in the opening aria.